genmaiokome/Maze_Q_Learning/README.md

 # Maze_Q_Learning
+Download all '.py' files, or only 'Maze.py' and unzip it.
 A Q-learning which solves a Maze.
 Please run on terminal with python command.

 This can be run on Mac OS and on terminal.Open your terminal and go to Maze directory.